Theriz0/Ransomware-Encryption/README.md

     ```bash
     python decrypt.py
     ```
-5. Enter the password "1234" to decrypt the files.
+5. Enter the password "1234" to test fail case of decryption for the files.
+6. Enter the exact keyphrase in decrypt.py to decrypt the files.

 **Key Concepts:**